 Pete Maravich’s collegiate career

-Before stepping into the NBA, Pete Maravich put together an incredibly productive collegiate career at LSU, where he earned recognition as one of the country’s best talents.
+Before stepping into the NBA, Pete Maravich had an incredibly productive collegiate career at LSU, earning recognition as one of the country’s best talents.

-In his three-year collegiate career, Maravich had numerous accolades to his name.
-He had become the two-time College National Player of the Year, a three-time Consensus First-Team All-American, three-time SEC Player of the Year, led the nation in scoring three times, and finished as NCAA Division I all-time scoring leader.
+In his three-year collegiate career, Maravich earned numerous accolades.
+He was a two-time College National Player of the Year, a three-time Consensus First-Team All-American, and a three-time SEC Player of the Year, he led the nation in scoring three times, and he finished as the NCAA Division I all-time scoring leader.

-Maravich was a scoring machine averaging 44.2 career points per contest, which he averaged north of 43.0 points in each of his three collegiate seasons.
-Maravich accomplished all of that before the inclusion of the 3-point line, which many believe his scoring averages would have been much higher had there been a 3-point line.
-He also wasn’t allowed to play during a full quarter of his freshman year because there was an NCAA rule that didn’t let him take part in varsity competition.
+Maravich was a scoring machine, averaging 44.2 points for his career, and he posted north of 43 points per game in each of his three collegiate seasons.
+He accomplished all of that before the three-point line came around, and Maravich also wasn’t allowed to play for a full quarter of his freshman year due to an NCAA rule that didn’t let him take part in varsity competition.

 Pete Maravich’s illustrious NBA career

-Maravich was taken third overall by the Atlanta Hawks in the 1970 NBA draft, where he quickly became a star in the league.
-He played in 10 seasons with the Hawks, New Orleans Jazz, and Boston Celtics where he racked up five All-Star selections, two All-NBA First Team nods, two All-NBA second team nominations, a scoring title (1977), and had his jersey retired by the Hawks, Jazz, and Pelicans.
+Pete Maravich was taken third overall by the Atlanta Hawks in the 1970 NBA Draft, and he quickly became a star in the NBA.
+He played 10 seasons with the Hawks, New Orleans Jazz, and Boston Celtics, racking up five All-Star selections, two All-NBA First Team nods, two All-NBA second team nominations, a scoring title (1977), and jersey retirement by three separate organizations.

-Maravich did have his holes in his game defensively in the NBA, but he was a bonafide scorer as he averaged 24.8 points per contest.
-That saw him average north of 20 points eight times while his scoring title came after averaging 31.1 points per game.
-That came saw him tally more than 40 points 13 times, including 50 or more on four occasions.
-His 68-point outing topped that against the New York Knicks, which was most points scored by a guard in any game and only trailed Wilt Chamberlain and Elgin Baylor as the third highest-scoring performance.
+Maravich did have defensive holes in his game, but he was a bonafide scorer who averaged 24.8 points.
+He broke the 20-point-per-game barrier in eight seasons, and his scoring title came as he averaged 31.1.
+He tallied over 40 points 13 times, including 50-plus on four occasions.
+His 68-point outing against the New York Knicks was the most points scored by a guard in any game.

 Maravich’s career began heading south in the 1977-78 campaign as he missed 32 games due to injuries to both knees.
-That became a common thread from that point on as it limited his performance on the court as he played in only 49 games in the 1978-79 season.
-That led him to the following year being his last campaign of his career as his knee issues only worsened.
+Such injuries continued to limit him.
+He played in only 49 games during the 1978-79 season.
+The following year was his last campaign, as his knee issues only worsened.

-He played in only 17 games with the Jazz before he was placed on waivers by the team.
-Maravich signed with the Boston Celtics, who were led by star rookie Larry Bird.
-The Celtics fell short in the playoffs, and he retired after the season as his knee problems had pushed him into stepping away from the game at age 32
+He played only 17 games with the Jazz before the team placed him on waivers.
+Maravich signed with the Boston Celtics, led by star rookie Larry Bird.
+The Celtics fell short in the playoffs, and he retired after the season at age 32

 Pete Maravich’s tragic death

-Pete Maravich moved into retirement with his next chapter because away from the game of basketball.
+Pete Maravich moved into retirement and away from the game of basketball.

-He chose to pursue yoga and Hinduism that led him back to being an Evangelical Christian.
-Things took a devastating turn on January 5, 1988, as Maravich collapsed and died of heart failure at age 40 while playing a pickup basketball game in the First Church of the Nazarene in Pasadena, California.
-The autopsy showed that he had a rare congenital defect that showed he had been born with a left coronary artery in his heart.
-That led to the right coronary artery becoming enlarged due to that missing portion.
+He chose to pursue yoga and Hinduism before becoming an Evangelical Christian.
+But his story took a devastating turn on Jan.
+5, 1988, as Maravich collapsed and died of heart failure at age 40 while playing a pickup basketball game in the First Church of the Nazarene in Pasadena, California.
+The autopsy revealed a rare congenital defect that led to his right coronary artery becoming enlarged.

-Mavarich’s legacy is remembered as being one of the game’s best scorers during his prime.
-Although it was short-lived due to nagging knee issues, he had an everlasting impact on the game of basketball and the NBA.
+Maravich is remembered as one of the game’s best scorers during his prime.
+Although that prime was short-lived due to nagging knee issues, he had an everlasting impact on basketball and the NBA.